openxla/stablehlo/docs/compatibility.md

 # StableHLO Compatibility RFC v2

 Based on discussions held over the past two months, and new use cases and feedback left in comments on the first revision of this RFC, we propose the following path forward for compatibility guarantees for StableHLO programs:
-- Proposal 1: Add StableHLO forks of modularity ops, builtin/quant types and attributes, global ops, and additional upstream ops from future RFCs.
+- Proposal 1: Add StableHLO forks of modularity ops, as well as builtin/quant types and attributes.
 Maintain conversion patterns to their upstream equivalents.
 - Proposal 2: Use _Major.Minor.Patch_ versioning for StableHLO releases.
 - Proposal 3: Provide forward / backward compatibility within a major release, with major releases spaced at least 5 years apart.
 Additionally provide backward compatibility for serialized artifacts across 1 major release.
-- Proposal 4: Keep StableHLO dialect at the latest version of the opset.
-Maintain a shallow versioned copy of the StableHLO dialect for serialization/deserialization.
+- Proposal 4: Maintain a shallow versioned copy of StableHLO (VHLO) which is used for serialization/deserialization, and upgrade/downgrades.
+Keep the StableHLO opset at the latest version of VHLO.

 ## StableHLO Programs